benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 ### How to find 3D moments

-In order to find the moments, one must take the cross product between position vector and the force vector $\vec{r}\times\vec{F}$.
+In order to find the moments, take the cross product between position vector and the force vector $\vec{r}\times\vec{F}$.
 This can be determined using the determinate of the matrix below.

 $$
 \begin{bmatrix}